 Washing pots and pans in the dishwasher is not the sole reason for the non-stick coating getting damaged.
-There are other hidden culprits that can break down the non-stick layer.
+There are other hidden culprits that can break down the coating of normal and ceramic coated nonstick pans.
 Let’s briefly discuss it along with useful tips to counter the problem.

 We use dishwashing liquids to hand wash the non-stick pans.
 Don’t they affect the non-stick coating?

 The answer is yes.
 If you are using a dishwashing liquid containing harsh chemicals, it will mess up the coating.